jackiehjm/stx-docs/doc/source/developer_resources/index.rst

 Developer Resources
 ===================

-StarlingX developer resources exist that help you understand the architecture of the documentation, how to navigate the StarlingX source code, and understand the development process.
+StarlingX developer resources provide information to help you understand the architecture of the documentation, how to navigate the StarlingX source code, and to understand the development process.

-The developer guide is release-specific.
-The following list provides help on choosing the correct developer guide based on a release:

 .. toctree::
    :maxdepth: 1